titumozammel/execution-excellence-system/README.md

 ## 5R Cascade Framework

-5R determines what should happen to recurring demand:
+5R determines what should happen to recurring operational demand:

 > **REMOVE → REDUCE → REPLACE → RE-ENGINEER → RETAIN**

-5R answers:
+5R asks:

 > **What should happen to this recurring demand?**

-EES answers:
+EES asks:

-> **How should the work that remains be executed, controlled, and improved?**
+> **How should the work that remains be executed, controlled, learned from, and improved?**

 Therefore:

 > **5R determines disposition.
 EES manages execution.**

+5R and EES are complementary rather than sequential requirements.

 ---